oliverhr/nautobot-docker-compose/README.md

 ### NOTE - MySQL

-If you want to use MySQL for the database instead of PostgreSQL, perform the below step in place for step #7 above:
+If you want to use MySQL for the database instead of PostgreSQL use the `invoke.mysql.yml` as invoke file:

 ```bash
 cp invoke.mysql.yml invoke.yml